Experienced Phoenix Accident Attorneys Serving All of Arizona

 In many accident scenarios, there are multiple defendants who have contributed to the plaintiff’s injuries.
 Each defendant may be assigned a percentage of the total fault.
 Under Arizona law, each defendant is only liable for an amount of damages proportional to their fault contribution — this doctrine is known as “several liability.”
 For example, if a defendant is 10 percent at-fault in a case worth $100,000, then they may only be held responsible for $10,000 in damages.

-Contact the Phoenix Injury Lawyers at Hirsch & Lyon for a Free Consultation
+Contact the Phoenix Accident Attorneys at Hirsch & Lyon for a Free Consultation

-Here at Hirsch & Lyon, our Phoenix injury lawyers have decades of experience representing the interests of personal injury plaintiffs in a variety of motor vehicle accident scenarios.
+Here at Hirsch & Lyon, our Phoenix accident attorneys have decades of experience representing the interests of personal injury plaintiffs in a variety of motor vehicle accident scenarios.

 We pride ourselves on our deep commitment to clients, and this is reflected in the many positive ways in which we serve their interests — unlike many of our competitors, we are available 24/7 to respond to any and all inquiries that a client may have regarding their injury claims.
 Further, we offer discounted contingency fees that ensure a client can keep more of what they receive through the litigation process.